-Your authorized dealer knows your vehicle best and can provide competent, efficient service.
 However, service at a dealer is not mandatory to keep your warranties in effect.
-Maintenance may be done by any qualified service facility or skilled person to keep your warranties in effect.
-Keep all the receipts as proof of completion, and have the person who does the work fill out the maintenance record.
+Maintenance may be done by any qualified service facility or person who is skilled in this type of automotive service.
+Make sure to have the service facility or person reset the display as previously described.
+Keep all receipts as proof of completion, and have the person who does the work fill out the maintenance record.
 Check your warranty booklet for more information.

-We recommend the use of Honda parts and fluids whenever you have maintenance done.

-U.S. Vehicles:

-Maintenance, replacement, or repair of emissions control devices and systems may be done by any automotive repair establishment or individual using parts that are "certified" to EPA standards.
+We recommend using Honda parts and fluids whenever you have maintenance done.
+These are manufactured to the same high quality standards as the original components, so you can be confident of their performance and durability.
+U.S. Vehicles: Maintenance, replacement, or repair of emissions control devices and systems may be done by any automotive repair establishment or individual using parts that are "certified" to EPA standards.

 According to state and federal regulations, failure to perform maintenance on the items marked with # will not void your emissions warranties.
-However, all maintenance services should be performed at the recommended time or mileage period to ensure long-term reliability.
+However, all maintenance services should be performed in accordance with the intervals indicated by the information display.